gvwilson/thirdbit/src/fiction/eimin/index.md

 Razi was waiting for me at my house with two strangers.
-"*La*, there you are," he said, standing and straightening his *deel*.
+"*La*, there you are," he said, standing and straightening his deel.
 "I was starting to wonder if the lion had eaten you."

 *That's not funny,* I thought,